egordm/nauman/README.md

 With `nauman` you can create and run a job file that covers it all in a readable and maintainable way.

+Additionally `nauman` is written in Rust and can be installed bloat free onto any system as a simple binary.
+(See [Installation](#installation) for more details).

 ### When not to use nauman?
 You should not use `nauman` for tasks where you need: